Marie-Agnès Gillot: As dancer

 Initially, Gillot wasn't interested in contemporary roles, but choreographers, including William Forsythe and Mats Ek created roles for her when she wasn't cast in classical roles.
 Eventually, she became the company's exemplar for contemporary works.

-In 2004, following a performance of Carolyn Carlson's Signes, she was named étoiles.
-She is the first dancer to achieve the rank of étoiles following a contemporary work.
+In 2004, following a performance of Carolyn Carlson's Signes, she was named étoile.
+She is the first dancer to achieve the rank of étoile following a contemporary work.
 She was promoted at age 28, which was relatively late.
 Her repertoire include works by Rudolf Nureyev, George Balanchine and Jerome Robbins.
 She had originated works for choreographers including Jiří Kylián, Wayne McGregor, Anne Teresa de Keersmaeker and Crystal Pite.

 In 2018, following a performance of Pina Bausch's Orpheus and Eurydice, Gillot retired from Paris Opera Ballet, as she was 42, the retirement age at the company, a rule which Gillot found "stupid."
 She had plans to perform in contemporary works following her retirement.

 As choreographer

 Gillot first choreographed in 2007.
 Her first work is a piece with Dresden Semperoper Ballett principal Jiri Bubenicek, which was performed in festivals.
 She had since choreographed for Conservatoire de Paris, a hip-hop group and several pieces for television.
 She was later commissioned by the Paris Opera Ballet, making her the first in-house female dancer to choreograph for the company.
 Her piece, Sous Apparence, premiered in 2012.
+In 2023 she worked with Charlotte Dauphin on the film Barre.
+They both reunited in 2024 for a unique performance of Dauphin's piece The Future of Statues at Musée de l'Orangerie in Paris.